Our use of cookies

 Admission outside the normal age group

-Parents may seek a place for their child outside of their normal (chronological) age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+Parents may seek a place for their child outside their normal (chronological) age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
 In addition, the parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group – to Reception rather than Year 1.
 Summer born children applies to those born from 1 April to 31 August.
 These children reach compulsory school age on 31 August following their fifth birthday (or on their fifth birthday if it falls on 31 August).
 It is likely that most requests for summer born children to be admitted out of their normal age group will come from parents of children born in the later summer months or those born prematurely.

 Parents do not have the right to insist that their child is admitted to a particular year group.
 The Academy will admit children outside their normal age group only in exceptional circumstances.
 If parents wish their child to be admitted outside their normal age group they must still make their application alongside children applying at the normal age and must make their request for admission outside the normal age group clear on their Application Form to the Local Authority for a school place.
 At the same time, parents should also write to the Headteacher at the address below to request admission out of the normal age group.
-Parents should explain why it is in the child’s best interest to be admitted outside of their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
+Parents should explain why it is in the child’s best interest to be admitted outside their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
 The decision made by AET will be based on the individual circumstances of each case and in the best interests of the child concerned.
 In making the decision, AET will consider the views of the Headteacher.

 The Academy can be contacted at the following address: